Research to inform action

 More research is needed on what works in treatment – a programme of research is already underway and it will be important that we apply the findings to future commissioning decisions, and find more ways to combine research with treatment to understand what works, and for whom.

-Systematic Review of Effective Treatment for Gambling: This project will deliver a review of international evidence on treatment and support for gambling problems, ranging from primary care to specialist services and brief to intensive interventions, in order to identify the efficacy of these interventions.
-This research will help us understand what interventions work best, for whom and why, and will ultimately inform the range of treatment services currently offered by GambleAware.
+(PDF opens in a new window) Rapid Evidence Review: Effective Treatment and Support for Problem Gambling is a report completed by Gambling Research Exchange (GREO).
+This is an up to date review of the international evidence on treatment and support for gambling problems, ranging from primary care to specialist services and brief to intensive interventions, in order to identify the efficacy of these interventions.
+This research has helped us understand what interventions work best, for whom and why, and will ultimately inform the range of treatment services currently offered by GambleAware.

-Treatment delivery gap analysis: This project involves a needs assessment of the current provision to determine where needs are, and are not, being met.
-This research is intended to describe the nature of unmet need in terms of geography, demographics and severity of harm.
+Treatment delivery gap analysis: This project involved a mixed methods approach of the current provision to determine where needs are, and are not, being met in terms of geography, demographics and severity of harm.
+This research also explored the profile of ‘affected others’ who are those that have experienced harm as a result of someone else’s gambling; and provided new insights into the characteristics of this group.
 The findings will be used by policy makers to inform future commissioning and fundraising decisions.

 Evaluation of GambleAware funded treatment system: an independent evaluation of the current treatment and support system for those affected by difficulties with gambling, funded by GambleAware.
 The scope of this project is to evaluate the three main providers (and their partners) of GambleAware funded treatment and support, to demonstrate service quality and effectiveness in terms of treatment outcomes and cost-effectiveness; understand how services function together in a coherent national system; and assess GambleAware commissioning.
 It will involve developing a set of clear, practical and evidence-based recommendations for improvement.